Las Vegas shooting victim’s parents: Daughter lived in ‘constant fear’

 “Why do we fear for our lives?
 We have witnessed years of threats and abuse,” Paul Page said.
 “We always knew something bad would happen.
 We didn’t expect Joe Houston.
 We always expected it to be Dylan.
 And now we know what his family is capable of.”

-“Our hope is that through the darkness, despair and grief, we can focus on the needs of the children,” continued the statement.
-“That focus extends to refraining from rebuttals and public accusations.
-Dylan is a dedicated father and is singularly committed to the welfare of his children.
-We are hopeful that Dylan and his children will be together soon and we all can begin to heal.”

 Joseph Houston, a Las Vegas attorney, had been representing his son, while Dennis Prince had been representing Ashley.
-Dylan Houston wasn’t at the deposition.
+Dylan Houston, who is also an attorney, wasn’t at the deposition.

-The decision by both veteran attorneys to represent a loved one in an acrimonious child custody dispute, even though there are no laws against that, was something that other local attorneys questioned.
+The decision by both veteran attorneys to represent a loved one in an acrimonious child custody dispute, even though there are no rules against that, was something that other local attorneys questioned.

+As recently as last week, Dylan Houston was listed a partner at Resnick & Louis’ Las Vegas offices’ website, but his name was no longer listed on the website Monday.
+A link to his bio page returned a “page not found” error.

-Ashley Prince’s brother, Bryce Page, 26, said his sister was the happiest she had ever been after the birth of her and Dennis Prince’s baby daughter.
+Ashley Prince’s brother, Bryce Page, 26, said his sister was the happiest she had ever been after the recent birth of her baby daughter.

 “Ashley was the most confident, thoughtful and charismatic mother, daughter, and sister,” Bryce Page said.
 “Her passion was interior design.
 Everything she touched she made beautiful.”